wilkamga/ai-multi-agent-presentation-builder/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
-Please read the  for guidelines on how to contribute.
+Please open a PR and it will be analyzed as soon as possible.

 ## License